Why is Thought for the Day Important for Students?

 - “Kindness is a language which the deaf can hear and the blind can see.” — Mark Twain

-Motivational and Inspiring Thoughts
+Motivational and Inspiring Thoughts in English

 Inspiring thoughts these encourage a growth mindset and help children approach both learning and life with optimism.
 Here is a list of inspirational thoughts: